Hints and tips

 • red, orange, yellow, green, light blue, dark blue, purple, black and white

-• Choose those that contrast well
+• Choose colours that contrast well

 • yellow and white work well on any other colour and vice versa